usnews/brightspot-cms/docs/documentation/template-tool.md

 **Add Article Detail**

 The left section will contain our `Article` content.
 As this template will be the base for multiple Articles, we simply define the Object Type - Article.
-If you have not created an Article you can find out how to do so in the [Create an Object](/brightspot-cms/getting-started.html#creating-objects) section.
+If you have not created an Article you can find out how to do so in the [Creating New Objects](/new-content.html) section.
 In the Types drop down we select `Script with Main Content`.
 By doing this, we have specified that each time we create an Article object, it associates it with this Template.

 <img src="http://docs.brightspot.s3.amazonaws.com/template-article-detail.png" alt="" />